Nenkai/Gran-Turismo-Modding-Guides/README.md

-# Gran-Turismo-5-6-Modding-Guides
+# Gran Turismo Modding guides
-Modding guides for PS3-era Gran Turismo.
+Modding guides for Gran Turismo.
+Mostly intended for PS3-era Gran Turismo (GT5, GT6).

 ## Prerequisites
 * Understanding how Command Prompt/`cmd` works and openning it in a current openned folder.